 Parents/carers are asked on an annual basis to read, discuss and co-sign with each child the Acceptable Use Agreement.
-A summary of key parent/carer responsibilities will also be provided and is available in Appendix F. The Acceptable Use Agreement explains the school's expectations and pupil and parent/carer responsibilities.
+The Acceptable Use Agreement explains the school's expectations and pupil and parent/carer responsibilities.

 8. Records, monitoring and review